temach/reports/FIA-Lab-5-mail.md

 ### Validate that you are now receiving emails for both domains

-Validate the setup by sending an email from gmail:
+Validate the setup by sending an email from gmail to the subdomain:
 ```
 MIME-Version: 1.0
 Date: Sun, 22 Sep 2019 02:56:43 +0300